-You may also be entitled to compensation under Nevada products liability laws if the accident resulted from improperly working equipment (such as a life preserver) — even if the accident occurred at home.
+You may also be entitled to compensation under Nevada products liability laws if the accident resulted from improperly working equipment (such as a life preserver) — even if the accident occurred at home.1

 To learn more about property owner obligations, please see our article on Premises Liability in Nevada.

-An experienced Nevada swimming pool accident lawyer can help you recover money damages based upon Nevada drowning accident laws.
+An experienced Nevada swimming pool accident lawyer can help you recover money damages for medical bills and more based upon Nevada drowning accident laws.

 We can help you determine who is responsible for compensating you and present a compelling case for liability.

-When an accident occurs at a friend’s home, you may be loathed to press the claim.
+When an accident occurs at a friend’s home, you may be loathed to press a personal injury claim.
 Having a lawyer make the calls for you can save you a great deal of unpleasantness.

-If the accident occurred at a public place (such as a hotel swimming pool) there may be multiple entities that are potentially liable: the hotel, the swimming pool operator, the company that provided the lifeguards, and various insurers.
+If the accident occurred at a public place (such as a hotel swimming pool) there may be multiple entities that are potentially liable: the hotel, the swimming pool operator, the company that provided the lifeguards, and various insurance companies.

 An experienced injury attorney can remove the strain of dealing with insurance adjusters and others whose sole goal is to get you to walk away, or to take less than your claim is worth.

 Prognoses can be uncertain for brain damage caused by drowning.
 Lifetime care may be required, costing more than many families can afford on their own.
-Let our Las Vegas attorneys help you explore your legal options so that your family can regain its financial footing and begin to find peace after a tragedy.
+Let our Las Vegas swimming pool accident lawyers help you explore your legal options so that your family can regain its financial footing and begin to find peace after a tragedy.2

 Too many lives are cut short too soon by swimming pool accidents in Clark County.
 And you should never have to deal with such a nightmare alone.